 Hip problems: Sometimes, hip pain from arthritis or another problem can radiate to your groin.
 It usually builds slowly and may feel worse when you’re driving or sitting in a low chair.
-Usually, physical therapy and anti-inflammatory medications are tried first to treat the problem.
+Usually, a doctor will try physical therapy and anti-inflammatory medications first to treat the problem.
 You may need an operation if these don’t work.

 Kidney stones: These are small crystals that form in your kidney and can get stuck in tubes leading to your bladder.
 The pain can be severe.
-It’s usually in your back or belly but can be felt in your scrotum or at the tip of your penis.
+It’s usually in your back or belly, but it can be in your scrotum or at the tip of your penis, too.
 If the stone is really big, you may need surgery.

 Kidney infection: This usually happens when an infection travels from your bladder and enters one or both of your kidneys.
-Symptoms include groin pain, frequent urination, and blood or pus in your pee.
-The bacterium called E. coli is often to blame.
+Symptoms may include groin pain, frequent urination, and blood or pus in your pee.
+The bacteria called E. coli is often to blame.
 Kidney infections are treated with antibiotics.

 When to Call the Doctor